Stinky-c/Wavelink/docs/recipes.rst

 Listening to Events
 -------------------
-WaveLink 1.0 makes use of the built in event dispatcher of Discord.py.
+WaveLink 1.0 makes use of the built in event dispatcher of Disnake.
-This means you can listen to WaveLink events the same way you listen to discord.py events.
+This means you can listen to WaveLink events the same way you listen to Disnake events.

 *All WaveLink events are prefixed with `on_wavelink_`*